 Chicago has always been a trend-setting city, so it’s an appropriate setting for a building that influenced architects across the U.S. and Europe to adopt a new modern approach.
 The Robie House was built in 1910 for the 28-year-old Assistant Manager at Excelsior Supply Company, and is still considered the greatest example of Prairie Architecture.
 In fact, House & Home Magazine declared it the House of the Century in 1957.
 Today, it is a U.S. Historic Landmark on the campus of the University of Chicago, and was on the very first National Register of Historic Places in 1966.
-In 2015, the Robie House was one of ten Wright projects that were submitted together and nominated for UNESCO World Heritage status.
+In 2019, the Robie House was one of the eight Wright projects that were inscribed on the list of UNESCO World Heritage Sites.

 Also in Chicago

 While in Chicago, Wright fans will want to visit several other sites.
 The Oak Park neighborhood is home to the world’s largest collection of buildings designed by Frank Lloyd Wright.
 Which makes sense, since the architect lived and worked in this historic, picturesque neighborhood for many years.
 The Frank Lloyd Wright Home & Studio, where he and his associates developed the Prairie Style is open for tours, and anchors the Oak Park collection of sites.

 Unity Temple is another of Wright’s best known works in Chicago, and is also on the National Register of Historic Places.
 Like the Robie House, the temple re-opened for tours in 2019 after a meticulous and comprehensive two-year restoration.
 Made up of two sections – Unity Temple for worship, and Unity House for social gatherings – connected by a low foyer, the building is made of exposed, poured-in-place concrete.
 It may have been the nation’s first place of worship built of materials usually used for factories and warehouses, and is the last surviving public building from Wright’s Prairie period.

 Another interesting building is The Emil Bach House.
 It was built in 1915, based on Wright’s design for “A Fireproof House for $5,000,” which was published in Ladies Home Journal in 1907.